John Ross (blogger)

 John Ross is a British economist and blogger, known for his leadership of the Trotskyist party Socialist Action and his support for the Chinese government.
 He is better known in China as his Chinese name Luo Siyi (罗思义).
 Ross currently contributes to multiple Chinese news media including CGTN and China Daily.

 Socialist Action, Labour and Ken Livingstone

 Ross joined the Trotskyist International Marxist Group (IMG) in the late 1960s.
 His party name in the IMG was Alan Jones.
 He worked with Bob Pennington to form the IMG Opposition Group.
 Ross was a central figure in the leadership of the IMG in the 1970s and early 1980s.
-In December 1982, the IMG renamed itself the Socialist League, while continuing to refer to itself as the IMG in internal documents.
-The group had fully entered the Labour Party and in 1983 began publishing the Socialist Action newspaper, by which name the League was often known.
+In December 1982, the IMG renamed itself the Socialist League.
+The group fully entered the Labour Party and in 1983 began publishing the Socialist Action newspaper, by which name the League was often known.